genaray/Arch/README.md

 entity.Add<Velocity>(new Velocity{ X = 1, Y = 1);  // Adds a velocity component and moves the entity back to the previous archetype.
 ```

-> Structural entity changes should not happen during a Query or Iteration!
-[CommandBuffers](https://github.com/genaray/Arch/wiki/Quickstart#command-buffers) can be used for this! :)

 ## System aka.
 Query

 Queries aka.
 Systems are used to iterate over a set of entities to apply logic and behavior based on their components.